Dithietane: 1,2-Dithietanes

+Heating dithiatopazine generates eliminates the sulfur atoms as unstable disulfur, and other dithietanes are presumed to decompose similarly.

-A stable 1,2-dithietane derivative is trans-3,4-diethyl-1,2-dithietane 1,1-dioxide, formed by the spontaneous dimerization of the lachrymatory agent syn-propanethial-S-oxide, found in onion.
+A stable 1,2-dithietane derivative is trans-3,4-diethyl-1,2-dithietane 1,1-dioxide:

+That compound is formed by the spontaneous dimerization of syn-propanethial-S-oxide, the lachrymatory agent found in onions.

+Another derivative class of 1,2-dithietanes are the 1,2-dithietes, containing two adjacent sulfur atoms and two trigonal planar carbon centers.

 1,3-Dithietanes

 In 1,3-dithietanes, the sulfur atoms are non-adjacent.
+The functional group is used industrially in various biocides.
+Examples include the antibiotic Cefotetan and the pesticide Fosthietan.

-1,3-Dithietane itself, a colorless, easily sublimed, crystalline, unpleasant-smelling solid with melting point 105-106 °C, was first prepared in 1976 by reaction of bis(chloromethyl) sulfoxide with sodium sulfide followed by THF-borane reduction of the first formed 1,3-dithietane 1-oxide, as shown in the scheme below.
+1,3-Dithietane itself, a colorless, easily sublimed, crystalline, unpleasant-smelling solid with melting point 105-106 °C, was first prepared in 1976 by reaction of bis(chloromethyl) sulfoxide with sodium sulfide followed by THF-borane reduction of the first formed 1,3-dithietane 1-oxide:

 Carbon-substituted 1,3-dithietanes are well known, with the first examples being described as early as 1872.
 Examples include 2,2,4,4-tetrachloro-1,3-dithietane, the photochemically-formed dimer of thiophosgene, and tetrakis(trifluoromethyl)-1,3-dithietane, [(CF_{3})_{2}CS]_{2}.
+Symmetric 1,3dithietanes are preferably synthesized from thiocarbonyl dimerization.
+Heating or irradiating dithietanes results in "dedimerization" to give the corresponding thiocarbonyl compounds.

 Oxidized forms of 1,3-dithietane are well known, although they are often not prepared from the dithietane.
-Examples include the so-called zwiebelanes (2,3-dimethyl-5,6-dithiabicyclo[2.1.1]hexane S-oxides) from onion volatiles and 1,3-dithietane 1,1,3,3-tetraoxide, the so-called sulfene dimer.
+Examples include the so-called zwiebelanes (2,3-dimethyl-5,6-dithiabicyclo[2.1.1]hexane S-oxides) from onion volatiles and 1,3-dithietane 1,1,3,3-tetraoxide, the so-called sulfene dimer: